Antenna Guide

 Starnote for Skylo (u.FL) includes a certified dual-band flexible antenna.

-This must be attached to the SAT
+This must be attached to the SAT connector on Starnote.

 For both Starnote variants, be sure to keep an 11mm clearance around the antennas to avoid interference and ensure the antennas have a clear view of the open sky.
 If using the external flexible antenna, avoid bends that may permanently damage the wiring and route coax away from potentially noisy traces.

-Additional Resources
+Additional Resources (Skylo)

-Frequency Requirements
+Frequency Requirements (Iridium)

 Notecard Cellular, Notecard Cell+WiFi, and Starnote include GPS receivers that operate on 1164 MHz to 1610 MHz frequencies (L1/L2/L5 bands).

-Connectors and Antenna Placement
+Connectors and Antenna Placement (GPS/GNSS)

-As with other antennas, maintain an 11mm clearance around the antenna to avoid interference, avoid bends that may permanently damage the wiring, and route coax away from potentially noisy traces.
+As with all antennas, maintain an 11mm clearance around the antenna to avoid interference, avoid bends that may permanently damage the wiring, and route coax away from potentially noisy traces.
 Ensure your GPS/GNSS antenna is outdoors and has a clear view of the open sky.
 Buildings, trees, and other obstacles can increase the amount of time it takes to acquire a fix on GPS satellites.

 Using External GPS/GNSS Antennas with Blues Notecarriers